filswan/go-swan-client/README.md

 - [sender].output_dir, only used when -out-dir is omitted in command, see [Configuration](#Configuration)
 - [sender].generate_md5, when it is true, then generate md5 for source files and car files, see [Configuration](#Configuration)

+**Files generated after this step:**
+- car.csv: contains information for both source files and car files
+- car.json: contains information for both source files and car files
+- [source_file_name].car: each source file has a related car file

 ### Option:two: By graphsplit api
 ```shell
 ./go-swan-client gocar -input-dir [input_files_dir] -out-dir [car_files_output_dir]